Your standing desk is great for our productivity and health, but without proper cable management, it can quickly become an unsightly, tangled mess.

 Shown in photo: the Desky cable management tray can be optioned with integrated power boards for an even more tidy, clutter-free look.

 The cable tray is the heart of your desk cable management system.
-It gives you the ability to lift all of your power boards off the floor and centralise all of your cables out of sight, under your desk.
+It allows you to lift all of your power boards off the floor and centralise all of your cables out of sight, under your desk.

 Size does matter when it comes to cable trays, as we all have a tendency to keep adding peripherals.
 Be sure to choose one that’s at least 70 cm in width.